-- 1) Does the new chapter organization make it easier for you to find the information you need?
+- 1) Does the new chapter organization make it easy for you to find the information you need?
 For example, are you satisfied with the organization of the health effects chapter by organ system rather than exposure route? - 2) Does the profile contain all of the information you need?
-Is there information you would like to see that is not currently included? - 3) If you have used the Toxicological Profiles before, which chapter(s) have you used the most and for what purpose? - 4) Are the new tables and figures clear and useful?
-Do they make the toxicological profile easier to read?
+Is there information you would like to see that is not currently included? - 3) Having read this Toxicological Profile (and others, if applicable), which chapter(s) or content do you find most valuable and why?
+If you have previously used any Toxicological Profile(s) for your work, which chapter(s) or content have you used the most and for what purpose(s)? - 4) Are the new tables and figures clear and useful?
+Do they make the Toxicological Profile easier to read?